ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: the `BlockAdditional` data is interpreted as opaque additional data passed to the codec with the Block data.
+The usage of these `BlockAdditional` data is defined in the "Codec BlockAdditions" section of the codec; see (#codec-blockadditions).

 ### ITU T.35 Metadata